 Ancient galleries at Art Institute of Chicago, Illinois, 2012

 A dark 1970s interior at the Art Institute of Chicago was turned into bright and minimal spaces for the museum's ancient galleries in this renovation project, which wHY completed alongside a Renzo Piano-designed expansion.

 The collections of Greek, Roman, and Byzantine Art are grouped together in glass cases, which are then arranged into "island configurations" that signal the relationships between the different art groups.

 Harvard Art Museums, Cambridge, Massachusetts, 2014

-Tasked to reconfigure Harvard University's "overstuffed" galleries, Yantrasast stripped back and simplified the spaces, using a "kit of parts" arrangement and subtle lighting.
+Tasked to reconfigure Harvard University's "overstuffed" galleries, as part of its redesign by Piano and local firm Payette, Yantrasast stripped back and simplified the spaces, using a "kit of parts" arrangement and subtle lighting.

 The institution's extensive collection – which comprises 250,000 objects dating back to ancient times – is now staggered along spaces that wrap a central atrium where long pendant lights hang.

 David Kordansky Gallery, Los Angeles, California, 2014

 Exposed bow-truss wooden ceilings soar above the exhibition spaces at David Kordansky Gallery, located in a building the La Brea corridor of Los Angeles that was previously a martial arts training centre, a speciality foods store, and a car repair shop.
 Kordansky enlisted Yantrasast to design the space to drive conversations between different artists and artworks.

 "David's programme is very strong, the building really supported the programme, so [there is] a good synergetic relationship to the architecture and the art programme there," the architect told Dezeen.
 "That has stood out for most people."